atdeepmishra/sync-round-consensus-algo/README.md

 **Solution:** In a synchronous network, the consensus can be reached in single round of message exchange.
 Every process broadcasts (to all other processes, including itself) its initial value.
 After one round , each process decides on the minimum value it received.
 This will result into every process having same minimun value.

-Based on above algorithm, project [syncConWithnoFailure](consensus-with-no-failure/syncCon1.toolbox/Model_1/syncCon1.tla) implements the and checks for Aggrement and validity property.
+Based on above analogy, project [syncConWithnoFailure](consensus-with-no-failure/syncCon1.toolbox/Model_1/syncCon1.tla) implements consensus algorithm for synchronized network with no nodes failure.
+Aggrement and validity property verified for accordingly.

 ##